 \subsection{Main results}

-In this work, we are particularly interested in state families that are preparable by \textit{one-message} protocol, denoted as \stateQMA{}, which is obviously a subclass of \stateQIP{}.
-Let us first devote to defining \stateQMA{} informally (see \Cref{subsec:stateQMA-and-more} for a formal definition).
-A state family in \stateQMA{} is a family $\{\ket{\psi_x}\}_{x\in\calL}$ indexed by \textit{binary strings} in the corresponding language $\calL$ such that there is a verifier that has the following properties, verifying whether the target state $\ket{\psi_x}$ corresponds to a given input $x\in \calL$ is well-approximated.
-The verifier's computation, which is a polynomial-size \textit{unitary} quantum circuit\footnote{In particular, extending to general quantum circuits does not change the class \stateQMA{} owing to the principle of deferred measurement.
-However, such extensions do not immediately work for the space-bounded counterpart, namely $\stateQMAPSPACEoff$, see \Cref{remark:state-synthesizing-with-unitary}.}, takes a quantum-proof state $\ket{w}$ (with no limitations on the preparation method) and ancillary qubits in the state $\ket{0}$ as input.
+In this work, we are particularly interested in state families that are preparable by a \textit{one-message} protocol, denoted as \stateQMA{}, which is obviously a subclass of \stateQIP{}.
+Let us first define \stateQMA{} informally (see \Cref{subsec:stateQMA-and-more} for a formal definition).
+A state family in \stateQMA{} is a family $\{\ket{\psi_x}\}_{x\in\calL}$ indexed by \textit{binary strings} in the corresponding language $\calL$ such that there is a verifier that has the following properties, verifying whether the target state $\ket{\psi_x}$ corresponding to a given input $x\in \calL$ can be well-approximated by the resulting state of this verifier.
+The verifier's computation, which is a polynomial-size \textit{unitary} quantum circuit,\footnote{In particular, extending to general quantum circuits does not change the class \stateQMA{} owing to the principle of deferred measurement.
+However, such extensions do not immediately work for the space-bounded counterpart, namely $\stateQMAPSPACEoff$, see \Cref{remark:state-synthesizing-with-unitary}.} takes a quantum-proof state $\ket{w}$ (with no limitations on the preparation method) and ancillary qubits in the state $\ket{\bar{0}}$ as input.
 After performing the verification circuit, a designated output qubit will be measured on the computational basis, and the verifier accepts if the measurement outcome is $1$.
 If the verifier accepts, the verification circuit has prepared the resulting state $\rho_{x,w}$ on the remaining qubits that is a good approximation of the target state $\ket{\psi_x}$ (if the verifier rejects, the resulting state could be anything).
-The acceptance probability is viewed \textit{the success probability} for approximately preparing $\ket{\psi_x}$.
+The acceptance probability is called \textit{the success probability} for approximately preparing $\ket{\psi_x}$.

-More precisely, the state family is in the class $\stateQMA_{\delta}[c,s]$ for some $0 \leq s < c \leq 1$ and $\delta \geq 0$, if the resulting state $\rho_{x,w}$ is $\delta$-close to the target state $\ket{\psi_x}$ provided that the verifier accepts with probability at least $s$ (soundness condition); and additionally there exists a quantum witness that makes the verifier accepts with probability at least $c$ (completeness condition).
+More precisely, the state family is in the class $\stateQMA_{\delta}[c,s]$ for some $0 \leq s < c \leq 1$ and $\delta \geq 0$, if the resulting state $\rho_{x,w}$ is $\delta$-close to the target state $\ket{\psi_x}$ provided that the verifier accepts with probability at least $s$ (soundness condition); and additionally there exists a quantum witness that makes the verifier accept with probability at least $c$ (completeness condition).